 The sisters saw my distress and gave me the option of going home earlier than planned.
 Instead, I kept going back week after week with my satchel of catechisms.
 I don’t know why.
 Nothing changed because of it.
 I can’t even say that I made any friends in that awful place.
 The next time I’m in Mexico City, no nice-looking, well-dressed man is going to come running up to me to say, “You’re Mary Luti, aren’t you?
 I remember you!
 Oh, thank you, thank you, for when I was a boy you gave me hope and changed my life, and now I run a multinational!”
 All I did was to keep leaving the residence, and to keep going through the hole in the wall.
 I also kept hating every minute of it.
 I kept showering afterwards too, and I kept crying every night over what I had seen, wondering what I was doing there and where God was.
 Every week, the same, for months on end.

-While oppressors prosper and the poor die; while people are routinely sent to kill each other in war; while relationships break down and jobs disappoint; while our children elude parental shaping and go their own way into the world; while politics defraud, and leaders falter on clay feet; while all our choices limit us, and our futures will not bend to our wills; while our health slips out of our control, and God seems so indifferent to it all, the calling of every believer is at least to take up the discipline of un-protecting ourselves from our own fear; to take the hearts we normally try so hard to keep away from the fire of so much pain and disappointment, the hearts we armor against feeling, and march them right straight through any small opening we can find in the high walls our sin builds to hide its triumphs, and make some kind of human contact with the ones we find behind it, any kind of human contact at all.
+While oppressors prosper and the poor die; while people are routinely sent to kill each other in war; while relationships break down and jobs disappoint; while our children elude parental shaping and go their own way into the world; while politics defraud, and leaders falter on clay feet; while all our choices limit us, and our futures will not bend to our wills; while our health slips out of our control, and God seems so indifferent to it all, the calling of every believer is at least to take up the discipline of un-protecting ourselves from our own fear; to take the hearts we normally try so hard to keep away from the fire of so much pain and disappointment, the hearts we armor against feeling, and march them right straight through any small opening we can find in the high walls that sin builds to hide its triumphs, and make some kind of human contact with the ones we find behind it, any kind of human contact at all.

 The day of the Lord’s coming for which we pray every time we recite the Lord’s Prayer—“thy kingdom come”—is not only some great cataclysmic future event; it is also every moment in which we become, by grace, a little more able actually to see and feel and hear other human beings who live behind high walls.
 It is every moment we do not flee in horror from the terrible spectacle.
-The Lord’s return is also in our return in the continuous turning we call conversion, which is nothing more nor less than a willingness to keep going back to the sights and sounds of real human life, in all its relentless pain, even if all our returning produces is the tears of a shocked heart that flow down uncontrollably under a wasteful steaming shower; for all tears shed in the presence of human pain are a form of hope.
+The Lord’s return is also in our return, in the continuous turning we call conversion, which is nothing more nor less than a willingness to keep going back to the sights and sounds of real human life, in all its relentless pain, even if the only thing our returning produces is the tears of a shocked heart that flow down uncontrollably under a wasteful steaming shower; for all tears shed in the presence of human pain are a form of hope.
 As another preacher once said, if we enter, we can see.
 If we see, we can feel.
 If we feel, we can weep.
 If we weep, we are connected.
 If we are connected, we might be saved.

 And isn’t this what we claim when we say we belong to the Incarnate One?
-That there is a God who came to the neighborhood, ducked in through the hole in creation, and stepped inside?
+That there is a God who came to the neighborhood, ducking in through a hole in creation, and stepped inside?
 A God whom we know in Jesus, who was born of Mary in a kind of barranca, out of sight behind one of the world’s high walls.
 Isn’t this what the church proclaims about him—that his nearness to us in true human flesh is able to make us also fully human human beings, capable of the most copious tears, capable of lament, capable of a peculiar kind of patience, capable finally of commitment, and of the joy that comes from indomitable hope?